Fact sheet: Changes to assessments and allocations, and flexible funding

 Providing identifiable funding for this purpose will ensure relevant and helpful support for families and carers.

-- focus on what the person wants and needs
+• focus on your wants and needs

-- address barriers linked to the person’s disability
+• address barriers linked to your disability

-- be clear on the purpose of the funding.
+• be clear on the purpose of the funding.

 Flexible funding changes

-- A very limited number of purchases will require pre-approval.
+• A very limited number of purchases will require pre-approval.
 This includes international travel and one-off purchases above a set value limit.

-- are expected to manage within this budget
+• are expected to manage within this budget

-- will get guidance to help manage their budget.
+• will get guidance to help manage their budget.

 Setting flexible funding budgets